 This is a course in differential calculus, the study of how quantities change.

 Topics include limits, the definition and interpretations of the derivative, rules and techniques for computing derivatives, using the derivative to study problems involving rates of change, approximation, graphs, and optimization.
 Traditional classroom instruction will be augmented with laboratory work in MATH 1183.
 See the description of MATH 1183 for more detail about these activities.

-Prerequisite(s): Principles of Mathematics 12 with a minimum "B" grade; or permission of the department based on the MDT Process; or the completion of MATH 1170 with a minimum "C+" grade; or Principles of Mathematics 12 with a minimum "C+" grade and Calculus 12 with a minimum "C-" grade.
+Prerequisite(s): A minimum "B" grade in Principles of Mathematics 12 or Precalculus 12; or permission of the department based on the MDT Process; or a minimum "C+" grade in MATH 1170; or a minimum "C+" grade in Principles of Mathematics 12 or Precalculus 12 and a minimum "C-" grade in Calculus 12.